 For example, if you’ve been sending short, one-column newsletters that don’t require scrolling, avoid suddenly sending lengthy emails that contain multiple columns.
 Your subscribers have likely gotten used to your one-column emails, and sending emails with a different style will just confuse them, which might lead to unsubscribes.

 The design elements of your emails should be consistent as well.
 The logo you use in your email should be the same logo you use for your brand.
 The colors in the email should also match the colors of your business as well as your website.
 If you’re a fun brand that uses multiple colors on your website, your emails should reflect that.
+Get the latest data on logos and branding here!

 - Send Cadence